Eric Rhodes

 Miranda Shones

-Miranda Shones joined Metal Powder Works in May of 2024 and has over 17 years of experience as an accounts payable specialist and customer service coordinator.
-She has spent most of her career balancing several job titles and played important roles in moving the business forward.
+Miranda Shones joined Metal Powder Works in May of 2024 and has grown to Business Administration Manager.
+She has over 17 years of experience as an accounts payable specialist and customer service coordinator.
+She has spent most of her career balancing several job titles and has played important roles in moving the business forward.
 Miranda holds a Bachelor of Arts degree from the University of Pittsburgh.
 Outside of work, she enjoys time with her family, reaching fitness goals, and spending time in nature.